 Ownership and control of intellectual property should be a priority consideration from the outset of every project application.
 NGen will help consortiums negotiate and mediate IP issues that arise as part of a project, as well as advise the companies on how to protect any IP that comes out of the projects.

 NGen is also available to provide information on IP and help companies develop an IP strategy.
 We also plan to host workshops focused on IP issues in the near future.

-Rhonda O’Keefe is NGen’s IP manager.
+Rhonda O’Keefe is NGen’s VP of IP and Contracts.
 She has 15 years experience working for manufacturing organizations in both R&D and Intellectual Property positions.